streamnative/pulsar-io-bigquery/docs/google-bigquery-sink.md

 ### Step

-1. Define the Google BigQuery sink connector with a YAML file and save it as `sink-sample.yaml`.
+1. Define the Google Cloud BigQuery sink connector with a YAML file and save it as `sink-sample.yaml`.

-   This example shows how to publish the Google BigQuery sink connector to Function Mesh with a Docker image.
+   This example shows how to publish the Google Cloud BigQuery sink connector to Function Mesh with a Docker image.

    ```yaml
    apiVersion: compute.functionmesh.io/v1alpha1